List of Marvel Cinematic Universe teams and organizations: Hydra

 Hydra is the former science research division of Adolf Hitler's Nazi Party and a covert terrorist organization responsible for infiltrating S.H.I.E.L.D. in the modern day.

 Hydra was originally founded as an Inhuman cult dedicated to worshipping Hive and continued to exist throughout the centuries before it became part of Nazi Germany under Hitler.
 The modern incarnation was created by Hitler to pursue methods of creating advanced weaponry to help the Axis powers win World War II.
 Initially led by Johann Schmidt, Hydra acquired the Tesseract and conducted research on it to harness the energy it released to power weapons.
 Hydra's allegiance to its Nazi superiors grew to be only superficial; as Schmidt intended to harness the potential of the Tesseract to overthrow Hitler and eventually the world, believing that mankind could not be trusted with its own freedom.
 However, during the war, Hydra learned, particularly due to Steve Rogers' attacks on their operations, that humanity will always fight for its freedom.
 After Schmidt's disappearance and Rogers' successful efforts to botch Schmidt's plans to attack cities around the world, Hydra was defeated and fell.
 Following World War II, S.H.I.E.L.D. was founded by former members of the Strategic Scientific Reserve, and employed Operation Paperclip, recruiting former Hydra scientists with strategic value.
 As part of the process, Arnim Zola was recruited and then subsequently began to reform Hydra secretly from within S.H.I.E.L.D.
 Operating discreetly within S.H.I.E.L.D., Hydra staged political coups, wars (including the Cold War), and assassinations (including those of Howard and Maria Stark), intending to destabilize world governments and drive humanity to surrender its freedom in exchange for security.
 Hydra agent Gideon Malick infiltrated the World Security Council.
 Hydra's operations were later exposed by Rogers once S.H.I.E.L.D. fell, and their remnants were pursued and defeated by the Avengers and by remaining S.H.I.E.L.D. agents.

-Hydra appeared in the films Captain America: The First Avenger, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Captain America: Civil War, and Avengers: Endgame; as well as the ABC series Agents of S.H.I.E.L.D. and Agent Carter, and the Disney+ series WandaVision via flashback and What If...?.
+As of 2026, the group has appeared in 11 projects: the films Captain America: The First Avenger, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Captain America: Civil War, and Avengers: Endgame; the Marvel Television series Agents of S.H.I.E.L.D. and Agent Carter; and the Disney+ series WandaVision, The Falcon and The Winter Soldier, and What If...?.

 Intelligencia

 Intelligencia is an online criminal organization founded by Todd Phelps and other influential people that harass people belonging to discriminated groups.

-As of 2025, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Marauders

 The Marauders were a group of space pirates who took advantage of the destruction of the Rainbow Bridge in Asgard and wreaked havoc across the Nine Realms, until they were stopped by Thor, Sif, the Warriors Three, and the Einherjar.

-As of 2025, the group has appeared in one project: the film Thor: The Dark World.
+As of 2026, the group has appeared in one project: the film Thor: The Dark World.